talking-robotics/talking-robotics.github.io/session_details/natalia.md

 ---

 ## Abstract
-The talk will discuss the several literature approaches to assess children's trust in the robot.
+The talk will discuss several literature approaches to assess children's trust in the robot.
 Calvo argues that the perceived first impression of a social robot's likability and competence are predictors of children's judgments of trust in social robots.

 ---